-Just as there are many different house styles, there are also many garage door styles, which range from simple and elementary to detailed and meticulous.
+Just as there are many different house types, there are also many types of garage doors, which range from simple and elementary to detailed and meticulous.
 In many homes, the garage door occupies as much as 25 percent of the entire front face.
 For this reason, choosing a garage door that fits your home style is of utmost importance.

 Take some time to look at the front face of your home:

 - Does your current garage door work with the overall style?

 - Do you like the way it looks or do you want a change?

 - If given a chance, would you modify the color or style to make it fit your home style better?